Chris Reynolds (gridiron football)

-Chris Reynolds (born November 13, 1998) is an American former professional football quarterback.
-He played college football at Charlotte.
-He has been a member of the Calgary Stampeders of the Canadian Football League (CFL).
+Chris Reynolds (born November 13, 1998) is an American former professional football player who was a quarterback for the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football for the Charlotte 49ers.

 Early life

 Reynolds played high school football at Davie County High School in Mocksville, North Carolina.
 He threw for 5,635 yards and 58 touchdowns in high school, setting the school record for most career passing touchdowns.
 He also played baseball in high school.

 College career

-Reynolds played college football at Charlotte from 2017 to 2022.
-He began his career at Charlotte as a walk-on.
+Reynolds played college football for the Charlotte 49ers at the University of North Carolina at Charlotte from 2017 to 2022.
+He began his career as a walk-on.
 He was redshirted in 2017.
 Reynolds set UNC Charlotte records for career passing yards and passing touchdowns.
 He was named honorable mention All-Conference USA by the coaches for four consecutive years from 2019 to 2022.